ianl-terawe/academy/datascience/mlops/workspace.md

 <!--- include reference outputs for above commands? --->

 Armed with a local copy of these critical files on your VM, you can proceed with next steps - namely, further analysis of the genomes sequenced in Module 1.

+## Jupyter Noteboook

+Open a Jupyter Notebook that connects to your Workspace.

+## Access Credentials

+Open your Workspace to retrieve your access credentials for Azure Machine Learning.